This site contains affiliate links, view the disclosure for more information.

 If you want shorter blackout curtains, take a look at these.

-Also, these no-drill curtain rods are PERFECT for college!
+Also, these no-drill curtain rods are PERFECT for college dorm rooms or apartments!

 You will be praising this little fan when you're trying to sleep at night in your non-air conditioned dorm room.
 This is the only thing that kept me from not losing my sh*t in a room that was literally probably 85 degrees.

-I love this fan because you can clip it to your railing of your bed.
-And it's less than $20...win-win.
+I love this fan because you can clip it to the railing of your bed.
+And it's less than $20...a win-win!

 If you have a larger dorm room, check out these larger fans:

 This is a no-brainer but something that a lot of people forget about it.
 We have SO many things that we plug into dorm rooms and with most dorm rooms only having two plugs, there is almost never enough space for all of your electronics.

-I really like this Power Strip because it has places to put USB cords.
+I really like this Power Strip because it has specific places to put USB cords too.

 I am very passionate about this...get a mesh shower caddy NOT a plastic one!

 I made this mistake my freshman year and got a plastic shower caddy.
-Here's what happened with that...every time I would shower water would get stuck in the plastic grooves.
+Here's what happened with that...every time I would shower water would get stuck in the plastic grooves and along the bottom.
 I would go back to my dorm room, put the shower caddy on the ground, and five minutes later there would be a huge puddle on the ground.